CBE 160

 Concentration(s): -

 Summary: This class, overall, is an application of all the classes you've taken before.
-The lectures in recent years have always been at 8 am TuTh.
-It may seem tempting to skip class since it will be your senior year and most likely last semester of college, but there are occasional pop quizzes that cover the material from lecture.
-The primary mode of this class is working in groups of 3 or 4 that either are assembled by classmates or, in the case you are alone, are made by the professors.
-There are usually two projects that are fairly similar, and each group has to present and write reports 3 times.
+The primary mode of this class is working in groups of 4 or more that either are assembled by classmates or, in the case you are alone, are made by the professors.
+There is a group project for the entire class that need to be work on and report.

 “Legit” Prerequisites: All ChemE core classes except CBE 162 and CBE 154